Rafailkats/Overstock-Ontology/README.md

 Overstcok-Scrapping.py: contains the python source file for the scrapping method

-Overstock-Dataset.csv: the dataset of the household items
+Overstock-Dataset.csv: the dataset of the household items (20.012 items)

 ![δδδδ](https://user-images.githubusercontent.com/128267473/228316873-11ff2618-18da-4fe5-a309-2bb94df9fef6.png)